Regulation Impacts All Colorado Citizens

 - Special reports, which explore a wide variety of current regulatory issues.
 View the most current special report: "Local Regulation of Short-Term Rentals in Colorado."

 - Facilitating public participation in our reviews by accepting comments online.
 Public input is critical to all the reviews we conduct.
 You never have to wait for COPRRR to contact you to participate.

 About the Director

-Brian Tobias has served as COPRRR’s Director since July 2017.
-With over 15 years of experience in Colorado’s sunrise, sunset and mandatory continuing education review processes, combined with his academic background in political science and the law, he is uniquely qualified to effectively pursue good public policy recommendations while maintaining sensitivity to business needs.
+Brian Tobias has served as COPRRR’s Director since 2017, and has over 20 years of experience in Colorado’s sunrise, sunset and mandatory continuing education review processes, as well as the state’s Regulatory Notice and Cost-Benefit Analysis Program.
+This experience, combined with his academic background in political science and the law, make him uniquely qualified to effectively pursue good public policy recommendations that protect the public while maintaining a fair and competitive marketplace.
 He speaks frequently at regulatory conferences, legislative events and public and business functions.